kristofers-volkovs/rusty-book-char-counter/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+To create the histogram plot for the numbers it's necesarry to set up `conda` and install the `matplotlib` library.

 ## Programme execution

 To build the programme without running it use:

 `cargo build`

-To execute the programme une:
+To execute the programme use:

 `cargo run`

+To run the python programme use:

+`python src/hist.py`